-If this not done in that particular order and the thyroid gland is removed or destroyed, permanently, your confused immune system will simply find another organ to target.
+If this not done in that particular order and the thyroid gland is removed or destroyed, permanently, your confused immune system will simply find another organ to attack.
 That’s why many people may have two or more auto-immune system disorders simultaneously- Rheumatoid arthritis, Diabetes Type 1, Lupus, Hashimoto’s disorder etc. Or, after the thyroid gland has been destroyed, they may develop, very likely, another auto-immune disorder.

 How can you control the Graves’ disease symptoms via natural methods?

 You should know that Graves’ disease is too dangerous to be left untreated without controlling symptoms in the meantime.
 If you chose the least invasive method, i.e. the medications, that’s fine.
-But medications are too toxic to be taken for indefinite period of time, and herbs and supplements are not, if they are used in a responsible way.
+But medications are too toxic to be taken for an indefinite period of time, and herbs and supplements are not if they are used in a responsible way.